Grandparents Rights: A Gray Area

 Oklahoma family law prescribes particular circumstances in which a court may grant grandparents visitation rights.
 Those circumstances generally involve disruption of the child’s birth family or nuclear family.

 The circumstances in which grandparents suddenly find themselves separated from grandchildren can involve things we would usually rather not anticipate.
 We hope the best for our children as they become parents and step aside from our parental role as they come into their own.
-Oklahoma grandparents rights attorneys know all to well things don’t always work out as planned.
+Tulsa grandparents rights attorneys know all too well that things don’t always work out as planned.

 Parents of unplanned children may decide to offer their child a better life through adoption.
 A parent may lose custody of children as a result of drug or alcohol use, or because they are incarcerated.
 Without the consent of both parents, seldom is the grandparent systematically presumed to be the default caregiver.